 The Louvre holds this artwork of Bacchus which some have ascribed to Leonardo.
-Transferred to canvas at some stage during the nineteenth century others consider it was more likely to have been painted by Cesare da Sesto, Bernazzano, Francesco Melzi or a 'Lombard painter'.
+Transferred to the canvas at some stage during the nineteenth-century others consider it was more likely to have been painted by Cesare da Sesto, Bernazzano, Francesco Melzi, or a 'Lombard painter'.

 A number of items were later additions: the panther skin, crown of vine leaves and grapes not being part of the original work.
 The cross in the crook of St. John's arm also had the bar removed changing it to a thyrsus.
 (A thyrsus was simply a staff often wreathed in ivy and decorated with pine cones, berries or grapes).